High School Programs through Systems Education Experiences

 - Current 10th and 11th graders can apply to be part of our brand new, Systems Thinkers in STEM Ambassador Program.
 All applicants who complete the full application will be accepted into the first tier of this program and can choose whether or not they participate.
 The program will consist of two tiers.

 - After Tier 1, if you are interested, you will be eligible to participate in Tier 2.
 Tier 2 participants will select one, 20-hour interactive course on interdisciplinary systems research content and careers.
 Options include systems medicine, cancer biology, climate change, computational modeling, bioengineering, oceanography, aquaponics, technology development, and more!
-The Tier 2 courses will begin after March 18th and will extend into the Fall of 2021.
+The Tier 2 courses will begin in late spring and will extend into the Fall of 2021.
 The program will culminate in independent Ambassador projects that will be showcased in October.
 Tier 2 participants will receive a stipend for participation.
 The amount is still being determined based on our upcoming fundraising efforts and the number of participants.
-However, we are estimating participants will each receive a stipend for $150 or more.
-Since we are creating this program this year from the ground up, we will be adding details to a new pages and linking them here.
-Come back to this page for more details!
+We initially estimated participants would each receive a stipend for $150 or more.
+However, now that we had 600 applicants, we may need to adjust this and will email all participants about details in mid-April.
+Since we are creating this program this year from the ground up, we will be adding new details and links to this page – come back again and read more below!

 8-Week Summer Internship for Rising Seniors In this internship, high school interns complete systems biology research and, if applicable, help develop hands-on instructional modules for students to use as part of school-based science curriculum.